 Coaching Vs Consulting

-Many of the psychological behavioural interventions are based on uncovering past conditioned experiences to help client overcome traumas arising out of them.
+Many of the psychological behavioral interventions are based on uncovering past (conditioned) experiences in order to help the client overcome any traumas arising out of those experiences.
 Different therapies follow different processes.
-All are focused on the past, and to some extent based on the directive telling approach.
-Carl Rogers attempted to change this to a client centric explorative approach resulting in counseling as an intervention.
-Coaching is far more a future based asking approach and coaches are generally warned not to follow therapeutic approaches even if they are qualified to do so.
+All are focused on the past, however, and to some extent, all are based on the directive telling approach.
+Carl Rogers attempted to change this to a client-centric explorative approach, which resulted in the birth of counseling.
+Since coaching is a future-based, asking approach, coaches are generally warned not to follow therapeutic approaches even if they are qualified to do so.
 Coaches are advised to get explicit client permission to use any sort of therapy techniques and tools with their clients.

 Coaching Vs Counseling

 Counseling is much closer to coaching than other psychological therapeutic interventions.
 It is more focused on listening and asking.
-However, its focus is still more on helping client overcome past experiences, especially ones dealing with emotional traumas.
-Many subjects that traditionally were the counselors’ space of expertise such as relationship, grief and loss are now capably handled by coaches using outcome oriented approaches.
+However, its focus is still more on helping the client overcome past experiences, especially ones dealing with emotional traumas.
+Many subjects that traditionally were firmly in the counselors’ area of expertise, such as relationships, grief and loss, are now capably handled by coaches using outcome-oriented approaches.

 Coaching Vs Mentoring

-Many corporate executives are more comfortable with a coach who has walked the talk with experience and expertise so that they can also receive mentoring as part of the engagement (as appropriate).
+Many corporate executives are more comfortable with a coach who has “walked the talk” with experience and expertise so that they can also receive mentoring as part of the engagement (as appropriate).
 They are not looking for theorists but practitioners who can help them find a solution.
 Most coaches do wear the mentor’s hat on occasions.

-However, it is critical to remember that sustainable results can only happen if client discovers own solution through own awareness.
+However, it is critical to remember that sustainable results can only happen if the client discovers their own solution through their own awareness.
 Creating that awareness is the coaching framework.
-Coach needs to be self aware of this boundary.
+The coach needs to be self-aware of this boundary.